5 Retail Buzzwords We Hate in Brick-and-Mortar

 A buzzword is a word or phrase that evolves into a shorthand that’s used to convey something quickly and succinctly.

+That’s all fair and good.
 The problem is that buzzwords often grow in popularity and get co-opted.
 Over time, something that was once a handy word or phrase loses a bit of its meaning.

-And that’s not necessarily a bad thing—buzzwords evolve to suit better the needs of the people using them.
+That’s not necessarily a bad thing—buzzwords evolve to suit better the needs of the people using them.
 The problem is when they get overused to the point of becoming cliché.
 And if you’ve been to any industry conference, or read any retail publication or blog in recent years, you’ve probably come across some of them.

 Here Are 5 Retail Buzzwords We Hate

 Omnichannel, the granddaddy of all modern-day retail buzzwords, has existed in one form or another for easily a decade.

 Essentially, it refers to how retailers should provide customers with a seamless end-to-end experience during the purchasing process, whether it’s in person at a brick-and-mortar store or online.

 That’s not a bad goal to aim for.
 The problem is too many people throw the retail buzzword “omnichannel” around like it’s a magical phrase that automatically leads to more customers when, in reality, providing customers with an integrated customer journey shouldn’t be an exception to the rule, but THE rule in retail.